Council for National Academic Awards: Background

 The establishment followed the recommendation of the UK government Committee on Higher Education (Robbins Committee), one of whose recommendations being the replacement of the diploma-awarding National Council for Technological Awards with a degree-awarding council.
 That gave colleges more flexibility, as they could devise their own courses with the oversight of the council, rather than depend on existing universities to accredit courses.
 In 1974, the National Council for Diplomas in Art and Design was merged into the CNAA.

-The CNAA's Latin motto, as it appears on its Coat of Arms, is: Lauream qui Meruit Ferat this can be translated as 'let whoever earns the palm bear it'.
+The CNAA's Latin motto, as it appears on its coat of arms, is: Lauream qui Meruit Ferat: this can be translated as 'let whoever earns the laurel bear it'.

 Qualifications

-Qualifications included diplomas, bachelors, masters and doctorate research degrees; by the time of dissolution, it had awarded over 1.3 million degrees and other academic awards.
+Qualifications included diplomas, bachelor's, master's and doctorate research degrees; by the time of dissolution, it had awarded over 1.3 million degrees and other academic awards.
 The CNAA awarded academic degrees at polytechnics, central institutions and other non-university institutions such as colleges of higher education until they were awarded university status.
 When the CNAA was wound up, the British government asked the Open University to continue the work of awarding degrees in the remaining non-university institutions.
 Additionally, the OU has responsibility for CNAA records.

 The CNAA, through its many subject panels, oversaw the degree-awarding powers of polytechnics.
 Above all, the CNAA saw itself as preserving a comparability at the national level with degree level awards in universities, a feature which can be seen as having both positive and negative aspects: positive in that it preserved a formal "parity of esteem" between the awards of the two parts of the binary system (such as retaining the common currency of the undergraduate degree for entry to postgraduate study), but other scholars viewed it as negative because it encouraged an "academicism" in the new sector and slowed an acceptance of the transformations required finally to break the boundaries of the old, "elite" system.
 In the event, the polytechnics were associated with many innovations, including women's studies, the academic study of communications and media, sandwich degrees, advanced engineering degrees in all functional specialities, and the rise of management and business studies; not least, they were much more responsive than older institutions in providing for the admission of non-standard students from technical colleges, advanced apprenticeships and other sources.

 Patronage and governance

-The Presidents of the Council for National Academic Awards were:
+The presidents of the Council for National Academic Awards were: